 Trusted assessors represent a valuable opportunity to improve hospital discharge processes, reduce delays, and enhance patient care.
 As healthcare systems continue to face pressure to improve efficiency and patient flow, the adoption of trusted assessor models offer a promising solution to cut discharge times and enhance the overall quality of care transitions.

-Living Made Easy offer a full range of accredited Trusted Assessor models, from levels one to four, including a specialised paediatric model for those caring for young people.
+Living Made Easy offer a full range of accredited trusted assessor models, from levels one to four, including a specialised paediatric model for those caring for young people.
 For more information click here to view our brochure, or email training@livingmadeeasy.org.